Avatar

 Nolan tried to realize a deep, meaningfull, movie with a super-duper mainstream fashion.

-Still nice to watch, just not that great and a little disappointing.
+Still nice to watch, just not that great and quite disappointing.

 Zenn's rating: